FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Experiments

 \section{Experiments}

-In this section, we demonstrate the performance of FunHOI.
-Section~{\ref{sec:4.1}} details the experimental setup.
-Section~{\ref{sec:4.2}} discusses the evaluation metrics.
-In Section~{\ref{sec:4.3}}, we compare our method with state-of-the-art approaches.
-Finally, Section~{\ref{sec:4.4}} validates the effectiveness of the core components through ablation studies.
+In this section, we evaluate FunHOI from multiple perspectives.
+Sec.~\ref{sec:4.1} describes the implementation details and experimental setup.
+Sec.~\ref{sec:4.2} introduces the evaluation metrics and datasets.
+Sec.~\ref{sec:4.3} compares FunHOI with representative 3D HOI reconstruction and text-guided interaction generation methods.
+Sec.~\ref{sec:4.4} analyzes the contribution of individual components through ablation studies.

+Since FunHOI targets functional-intent-conditioned 3D HOI synthesis without requiring 3D HOI annotations, there is no directly matched benchmark with the same input, supervision, and output setting.
+We therefore evaluate the framework under two complementary protocols.
+First, to quantify reconstruction quality with available 3D ground truth, we replace the generated 2D HOI guidance image $I_{hoi}$ with images from public HOI datasets and compare the reconstructed 3D hand--object interactions with existing image-based reconstruction methods.
+Second, to assess functional text guidance and physical plausibility, we compare FunHOI with recent text-guided and video-based HOI baselines under their corresponding input assumptions, as detailed in Sec.~\ref{sec:4.3}.